grossamos/rudra/website/content/faq/_index.md

 ## Why does Rudra require OpenAPI?

 Rudra requires requires an OpenAPI spec for endpoint discovery.
-Without one, we could not reliably determine which endpoints exist in your application.
+Without one, it could not reliably determine which endpoints exist in your application.
 Since this information is nessicary for generting accurate test coverage, rudra requires an OpenAPI spec.

 ## Is rudra compatible with my language/web-framework?